 In this, as in this whole text, Love is not about a comfortable, pinky feeling.
 Indeed, one gets it for free, but it can go far.
 It can be very demanding.

-What Buddhists do, is all in all a striving towards ‘realizing the next Buddha’.
+What Buddhists do in meditation, is all in all a striving towards ‘realizing the next Buddha’.
 Isn’t this one big surge towards Love?

-Thus, one can see in Love a future… or the future indeed, according to Buddhism (and Islam, and Christianity, and every other big tradition)… of which at present we get glimpses.
+Thus, one can see in Love a future… or the future indeed, according to Buddhism (and Islam, and Christianity, and every other great tradition)… of which at present we get glimpses.

 Becoming the stream.